kros/PlatesSectionsInsertion/README.md

 Goodbye
 ```

 Now we put it together.
-From the controller we can set the content of a section.
-Remember you can not render before having set the sections content, so the way to do it is:
+From inside the controller (<code>index.php</code> file in this case) we can set the content of a section. <b>Remember</b> you can not render before having set the sections content, so the way to do it is:
 * <code>make</code> the template
 * <code>setSectionContent</code> of all the sections you want
 * <code>render</code> finally render the template